mknx/smarthome/plugins/knx/README.md

 If you are missing one, open a bug report or drop me a message in the knx user forum.

 ### knx_send
 You could specify one or more group addresses to send updates to.
+Item update will only be sent if the item is not changed via KNX.

+### knx_status
+Similar to knx_send but will send updates even for changes vie KNX if the knx_status GA differs from the destination GA.

 ### knx_listen
 You could specify one or more group addresses to monitor for changes.